Lrapava/CS106A-homework/assignment3/extension/README.md

 * FPS locking
 * Velocity coefficient
 * Framerate indicator
+* Multiple ball support
-* Karma stat (chance of new ball spawning after a wall break)
+* Karma stat

 * Compilation to `.jar` files for portability via custom build scripts

 These features allow this program to be an accelent showcase of how FPS and velocity affect collision detection.